Zika Virus Is Spreading. Here's What You Should Know

 That doesn't sound so bad.
 Why all the commotion?

-This is a BFD considering that previously, experts thought that Zika mostly caused minor symptoms, rarely required hospitalization, and ultimately resolved itself on its own.
+This is a BFD considering that previously, experts thought that Zika mostly caused minor symptoms, rarely required hospitalisation, and ultimately resolved itself on its own.

 Given the growing certainty about the link to birth defects, and the spread of the virus, experts are rightfully flagging Zika as a huge concern for everyone right now.
 Governments in El Salvador, Colombia, and Ecuador are going so far as to urge women to put off getting pregnant completely for months — even years in El Salvador’s case, in an effort to prevent potential birth defects.